Projective metric geometry of tropical nuclei: gap matrices, event loci, and order chambers: Polyhedral geometry, event loci, and lattice towers

+The nucleus of a Boolean relation is a lattice of formal concepts in the sense of Wille~\cite{Wille1982}; the nucleus of a real-valued matrix is the polyhedral metric space studied in the preceding sections.
+Thresholding the gap matrix connects the two: at each nucleus point $(f,g)$ and each radius $\varepsilon>0$, the sublevel set $\{\delta^{(f,g)}(c,d)\le\varepsilon\}$ is a Boolean relation whose concept lattice $L_\varepsilon$ captures the discrete Galois-closed dependencies among the incidences visible from $(f,g)$ at resolution~$\varepsilon$.
+As $\varepsilon$ increases, the relation grows and the lattice with it, assembling a tower of concept lattices that records the order in which the entries of $M$ are reconstructed from the witness pairs outward.

+To describe the lattice $L_\varepsilon$ explicitly, we briefly review the Boolean case.
+By Booleans, we mean the two-element monoidal poset $\{0,1\}$ with order $0\leq 1$ and monoidal product~$\wedge$.
+A Boolean-valued profunctor on discrete sets $\cat C,\cat D$ amounts to a relation $R\subseteq\cat C\times\cat D$.
+Pre- and copresheaves are Boolean-valued functions and may be identified with subsets.
+The Isbell conjugates of $R$ are the pair of order-reversing maps between power sets

-A \emph{formal concept} of $R$ is a point in the Boolean nucleus of $R$; that is, a pair $(F,G)$ of subsets of $\cat C$ and $\cat D$ with $G=R^*(F)$ and $F=R_*(G)$.
-Following \cite{Wille1982}, $F$ is called the \emph{extent} and $G$ the \emph{intent} of the pair $(F,G)$.
-The set of all formal concepts is a complete lattice, ordered by inclusion of extents; equivalently, by containment of intents:
+and they form a Galois connection: $F\subseteq R_*(G)\iff G\subseteq R^*(F)$.
+A \emph{formal concept} of $R$ is a fixed point of this adjunction---a pair $(F,G)$ with $G=R^*(F)$ and $F=R_*(G)$---exactly as in Definition~\ref{def:nucleus}, but enriched over Booleans rather than~$\Rbar$.
+Following~\cite{Wille1982}, $F$ is called the \emph{extent} and $G$ the \emph{intent}.
+The set of all formal concepts is a complete lattice, ordered by inclusion of extents (equivalently, reverse inclusion of intents):